Yakuza Kiwami: Development

-Series writer Masayoshi Yokoyama stated that Sega had plans to develop Kiwami in 2015 with the company wishing gamers enjoy the first Yakuza game on more modern quality.
+Series writer Masayoshi Yokoyama stated that Sega had plans to develop Kiwami in 2015, with the company wishing gamers to enjoy the first Yakuza game in a more modern quality.
 However, they were busy during that time making the game Yakuza 0.
 Positive feedback to the prequel led to the making of Kiwami.
-The franchise's 10th anniversary and the engine used for Yakuza 0 also provided help according to Yokoyama.
-The gameplay was made to be as friendly as possible to newcomers with them being options to save the game's progress whenever they wanted.
+The franchise's 10th anniversary and the engine used for Yakuza 0 also provided help, according to Yokoyama.
+The gameplay was made to be as friendly as possible to newcomers, with them being options to save the game's progress whenever they wanted.
 There were ideas in regards to changing the cast and recordings of the original games, but the staff felt it would not be an appealing remake if there were so many changes.

 Rather than make it look like a retro game retaining the elements from the original PlayStation 2 games, the gameplay was made similar to eighth generation titles, most notably Yakuza 0.
-Therefore, the team had to face the challenge of understanding the quality of the graphics and audio they could produce with a next generation console in contrast to the original console, which left the team wondering if there were issues with different parts of the game like the way the original Yakuza camera worked.
-The new voice actors include Tomokazu Sugita (who plays Shinji), however, his characterization was left to keep faithful to his bond with Kiryu despite their different ranks.
+Therefore, the team had to face the challenge of understanding the quality of the graphics and audio they could produce with a next-generation console in contrast to the original console, which left the team wondering if there were issues with different parts of the game, like the way the original Yakuza camera worked.
+The new voice actors include Tomokazu Sugita (who plays Shinji); however, his characterization was left to keep faithful to his bond with Kiryu despite their different ranks.
 The story was further expanded to increase the length while adding new minigames.
 The fighting system was borrowed from Yakuza 0 with a focus on grinding.
 Similar to that game, Yakuza Kiwami has strong depictions of violence, most notably in the Heat Action sequences the player can perform.
 Yokoyama stated they wanted to make them as intense as possible.